Officials Rescue 11-Year-Old Girl And Her Dog From Hillside In Shaler Township

 The Shaler Township Police said on Thursday that the young girl and her dog went over the hillside near the end of Edgecliff Avenue, off East Undercliff Street.

-The dog, an 11-year-old Golden Retriever named Penny, got loose from the house and went over the hillside.
+The dog, an 11-year-old Golden Retriever named Penny, got loose from the house and fell over the hillside approximately 200 feet.

-The girl then went over the hillside after the dog.
+The girl then went over the hillside after the dog and got stuck, too.

 “I started jumping tree to tree until I got to her,” Veronica Lavsa said.
 “And then I started trying to walk up and she wouldn’t go up.
 She started shaking.”

-Note: UPDATE: The dog has been rescued. pic.twitter.com/KvbbYSBYvT